-The Eddy Feeling: An Interview with Pro Kayaker and Filmmaker Spencer Cooke
+The Eddy Feeling: An Interview With Pro Kayaker and Filmmaker Spencer Cooke

 Spencer.
 A young dad.
 Another day at work.
 Linville Gorge, North Carolina.
 Photo courtesy: Spencer Cooke